caelum/vraptor-console/README.md

     mvn package

 This should generate `target/vraptor-console-0.7.0-SNAPSHOT.tar.gz` file.
-Unpack this file to some dir and make sure to add `vraptor-console.sh` to your PATH.
+Unpack this file to some dir and make sure to add `vraptor-console` to your PATH.

 How to create a new project
 ---------------------------
-	vraptor-console.sh new com.mycompany.package appname
+	vraptor-console new com.mycompany.package appname

 This will create a new folder `appname` with a default pom.xml required.